 - Engineering Applications from Molecular and Gene Regulatory Networks (EMNET)

 - Morphogenetic Collective Systems (MCS)

-- All accepted paper will be published by Springer and submitted for indexing by SI, EI Compendex, Scopus, ACM Library, Google Scholar and many more.
+- All accepted paper will be published by ACM and submitted for indexing by SI, EI Compendex, Scopus, ACM Library, Google Scholar and many more.

 - Selected papers will be considered for publication in leading journals including:

 - Co-located workshops will take place: ESNO 2014 and BIICT 2014.

 - Relevant books will be displayed by Elsevier, Springer and World Scientific.

 Andrew Adamatzky (University of the West of England, Bristol, UK) and Theresa Schubert (Bauhaus-Universität Weimar, Germany)